Why build Virtual Reality when living

 From that, I discovered the best places for training as a “hill climber” cyclist were 48th NW starting from the Ballard side of Phinney Ridge and 64th NW starting up from vicinity of the tiny original PCC grocery store.

 My sport was riding to the top of one hill and then spying an interesting feature on another for where next to go.
-Features that became my new destination included heritage buildings, large clusters of trees, and sweeping views in time for sunset.
+Such destinations included heritage buildings, large clusters of trees, and sweeping views in time for sunset.
 By end of summer, it was safe to say that I traversed each block of the city north of Lake Union and much below it.

-As my world expanded, I shared newfound knowledge of the terrain with friends regarding fun or challenging bicycle excursions and walks to hidden destinations.
+As my world expanded, I shared newfound knowledge of Seattle with friends regarding fun or challenging bicycle excursions and walks to hidden gems.
 One was the model airplane airport in Carkeek Park and its tiny beach accessible by the narrow pedestrian bridge crossing railroad tracks.
 The park itself was green and lush with natural air conditioning on warm summer days.

 In an attempt to encourage others to join me dancing all night, I advised, “Just don’t stop for more than ten minutes– enough to drink some water!
 Otherwise, adrenaline subsides and will be hard to start again.”